 The Lab technician has got the test done.
-Now its time for him to record the findings and observations for the Practitioner to review.
+Now it’s time for him to record the findings and observations for the Practitioner to review.

-The result can be recorded by manually typing it in, or by uploading as an attachment the report received from the external Lab into Clinic Management system being used, or by way of a direct integration between the system EMR and the external Labs’ IT system.
+The result can be recorded by manually typing it in, or by uploading as an attachment the report received from the external Lab into the Clinic Management system being used, or by way of direct integration between the system EMR and the external Labs’ IT system.
 Either option is fine, but the clinical management system being used must support all 3 options.
-This is because while direct integration would be the best and easiest approach, it is not readily available from all lab vendors, so, option to type in manually has to exist, and since manually typing can quickly get overwhelmed as the no: of patients availing of the service increase, so the option to bypass manual work and simply attaching the scanned lab report, must also be available So ask for support for all of the 3 workflows.
+This is because while direct integration would be the best and easiest approach, it is not readily available from all lab vendors, so, the option to type in manually has to exist, and since manually typing can quickly get overwhelmed as the no. of patients availing of the service increase, the option to bypass manual work and simply attaching the scanned lab report must also be available So ask for support for all of the 3 workflows.

 Once the results are recorded, the next step is to get the result reviewed by the Practitioner.